keks24/raspberry-pi-luks/README.md

                     cb 5b 14 ae 38 87 7a f0 0a 21 1b a7 8a a0 28 86
 ```

+Other `encryption methods` are supported as well and can be looked up [here (CIPHER AND HASH SPECIFICATION REGISTRY)](https://gitlab.com/cryptsetup/cryptsetup/-/wikis/LUKS-standard/on-disk-format.pdf).

 Now, open/decrypt the encrypted `root partition` and format it via `mkfs.ext4`:
 ```bash
 $ cryptsetup open "/dev/loop2" cryptroot